-- Parent(s) accompanies their child for the integration period: - Toddlers = 5 days - Preschool= 3 days - The child is of an appropriate age - The program meets the child's needs - The child can function within a group setting - The parent(s) must fill out all required forms and comply with the Daycare's orientation procedures, rules and general policies. - The Ministry of Education requires the Daycare to have each child's personal information up to date in our files at all times. - Failure to provide us with this information will result in your child being sent home.

-NOTE: Please, note in case of emergencies we require two contact numbers that our not residing in the same house.

-- The child between the ages of two and a half to five years must be toilet trained (for entry into Preschool Group). - The child can integrate with other children at the Daycare.
+- Parent(s) accompanies their child for the integration period: - Toddlers = 5 days / Preschool = 3 days - The child is of an appropriate age. - The program meets the child's needs. - The child can function within a group setting. - The parent(s) must fill out all required forms and comply with the Daycare's orientation procedures, rules and general policies. - The Ministry of Education requires the Daycare to have each child's personal information up to date in our files at all times. - Failure to provide us with this information will result in your child being sent home.
+NOTE: In case of emergencies, we require two (2) contact numbers that are not residing in the same house.
+At least one contact also must also reside locally (Ottawa/Gatineau area) to be able to pick up a child should the emergency call for an immediate pick up. - The child between the ages of two and a half to five years must be toilet trained (for entry into Preschool Group).